a2stuff/a2d/notes/testplan.md

 * Launch DeskTop.
 Special > Check All Drives.
 Verify that no error is shown.
 * Launch DeskTop.
 Mount a new drive that will appear in the middle of the drive order.
 Special > Check All Drives.
 Verify that no new volumes overdraw old volumes.
 * Launch DeskTop.
 Select a volume icon and Special > Eject Disk....
 Special > Check All Drives.
 Verify that DeskTop doesn't hang or crash.
+* Insert a ProDOS formatted disk in a Disk II drive.
+Launch DeskTop.
+Select the 5.25" disk icon.
+Replace the disk in the Disk II drive with a Pascal formatted disk.
+Special > Check Drive.
+When prompted to format it, click Cancel.
+Edit > Select All.
+Verify that DeskTop doesn't crash or hang.

 * Launch DeskTop.
 Open a window.
 Create folders A, B and C. Open A, and create a folder X. Open B, and create a folder Y. Drag A and B into C. Double-click on X. Verify it opens.
 Double-click on Y. Verify it opens.
 Open C. Double-click on A. Verify that the existing A window activates.
 Double-click on B. Verify that the existing B window activates.